Jean Darling: Later life and career

 Darling began to study singing, and in 1940 she was given a scholarship by the New York Municipal Opera Association.
 She turned down an offer to appear alongside Mickey Rooney in one of the MGM Andy Hardy movies, and went on Broadway, making her debut in the musical Count Me In in 1942.
 Darling's stage career hit a real high when she landed the role of Carrie Pipperidge in the original Broadway production of Carousel in 1945.
 She appeared in 850 consecutive performances.

 Her role as Carrie Pipperidge helped her with parts for radio and TV in the 1950s.
 She hosted her own television show for NBC in New York City, A Date with Jean Darling.
 Her daily TV show for women, The Singing Knit-Witch, was aired on KHJ-TV in Hollywood.
 Her last work was a humorous silent comedy short, The Butler's Tale, from 2013.
 Written and directed by her good friend René Riva, a Dutch actor and singer, it was styled after the ones Darling starred in as a child.

 In 1974, Darling moved to Dublin, Ireland, where she wrote mystery stories and had over 50 short stories published in the Alfred Hitchcock's Mystery Magazine and Whispers.
 As "Aunty Poppy", she read stories, which she wrote herself, on RTÉ radio and TV.
 She also wrote plays for radio and worked as a journalist.

 Personal life

-Darling married Reuben Bowen; they had a son, Roy.
+Darling married Reuben Bowen and they had a son, Roy.
 Reuben Bowen died of cancer on August 22, 1980.
 She never remarried.
 She later lived with her son in Rodgau, Germany.
 She died at a nursing home in Rödermark on September 4, 2015, after a sudden illness, aged 93.
 Her death was reported two days later.